Soccer Betting Odds in Illinois

 Live MLS, Premier League Odds

 Check below for live Premier League and MLS odds direct from Illinois online sportsbooks.
 Use the drop-dowm menu on the left to switch your odds board.
-Click on any game line to head straight to the online sportsbook, claim your new-player bonus of free bets and get your soccer bets in.
+Click on any game line to head straight to the online sportsbook, claim your new-player bonus of bonus bets and get your soccer bets in.

 Most popular soccer leagues to bet on at IL Sportsbooks